 Graphics Device Access Differences

-Recall that in the BSDs, most of the DRM+GBM+Mesa (DRI) stack (or as Ilja van Sprundel poignantly and accurately puts it – “the shit sandwich“) is mostly lifted straight from Linux, hence why some of the interfaces are decidedly “non-BSD” in their look and feel.
+Recall that in the BSDs, most of the DRM+GBM+Mesa (DRI) stack (or as Ilja van Sprundel poignantly puts it – “the shit sandwich“) is mostly lifted straight from Linux, hence why some of the interfaces are decidedly “non-BSD” in their look and feel.

 Device Nodes and drmMaster